nlrdev/docker-python-dev/README.md

+# Docker

-## Nginx reverse proxy and Django + Gunicorn with docker.
+## Nginx reverse proxy

-The Nginx container is set up with basic config to listen on port 80 and forward all requests to the applications container running Gunicorn + Django listening on port 8000.
+The Nginx container is set up with basic config to listen on port 80 and forward all requests to the application container running Gunicorn + Django listening on port 8000.

+Nginx config can be found here:  `bin\config\nginx\nginx.conf'`

+## Django + Gunicorn

+A python container running Django + Gunicorn.
+Gunicorn webserver:  `gunicorn app.wsgi -b 0.0.0.0:8000`.
+Application dirrectory: `yourapp` : `/home/webserver/app`

 ## Setup